maxloopinmok/weekly-report/29 - 2024 Monday November 4 to Sunday November 10.md

 ### Monday (November 4) (bowels, slept after 11pm)
 - I briefly read parts of today Monday's Straits Times and Business Times, and compiled them.
-- I did some data recording, events alerting, and news and reports reading/creating for a stocks tracking task.
 - I read parts of this week's compiled Straits Times and Business Times.
 - I sorted my Yahoo emails.
 - I watched today's news on Channel 5 and CNA.